jonhuo11/open-load-balancer/README.md

 A layer 4 UDP load balancer written in C++ to learn more about networking, Linux sockets, and C++ for performance.

+Load balancer has client-server affinity but servers cannot respond to clients through the load balancer, they must implement DSR.

 # Development stages

 1) Server can read incoming byte data on a UDP socket (DONE)